 4. Prepare a procedural manual for implementation of the system, including detailed descriptions of the equipment, measurements, analyses, and limitations.
 Research is in progress.
-Automated equipment has been developed for the collection and analysis of vehicle acceleration data at intersections.
-During the calibration task it was determined that the desired level of accuracy was not being obtained.
-Data are being collected at a number of intersection sites with the automated equipment.
-Following analysis, a determination will be made concerning the acceptability of degree of accuracy.
+Automated equipment has been developed and field tested for the collection and analysis of vehicle acceleration data at intersections.
+Data have been collected at intersection sites with histories of both high and low wet-weather accident rates.
+Preliminary analysis indicates a significant relationship between vehicle acceleration values and wet-weather accident experience at intersections.
+Speed data at intersections may also be related to vehicle acceleration values and thus be used to predict wet-weather accident potential at intersections where suitable accident data are not available.